lupyuen/lupyuen.github.io/src/unicorn3.md

 - Soon we might have a Unicorn Emulator for __Avaota-A1 SBC__

+- Thanks to Unicorn, we have a __NuttX Boot Flow__ that's highly detailed

 _What's this MMU again?_

 We need the Arm64 __Memory Management Unit__ for...